Castlecaulfield

 Castlecaulfield (Irish: Baile Uí Dhonnaíle, meaning 'town or territory of O'Donnelly') is a village in the south-east of County Tyrone in Northern Ireland.
 It lies about 2 miles west of Dungannon and is part of the Mid Ulster District Council area.
 The village is mostly within the townland of Drumreany, although part of it extends into Lisnamonaghan.
 It is situated in the historic Barony of Dungannon Middle and the civil parish of Donaghmore.

-The Caufeild family, from which the village derives its name (although spelt differently for the last few hundred years), were also responsible for founding the settlement of Caulfeild, West Vancouver, Canada in 1898/99.
+The Caulfeild family, from which the village derives its name (although spelt differently for the last few hundred years), were also responsible for founding the settlement of Caulfeild, West Vancouver, Canada in 1898/99.

 Through the work of the 'Castlecaulfield Horticultural Society' the village was 'Village Category' winner of 'Ulster In Bloom' in 2015, 2016 and 2017.
 It was also 'Village Category' winner of 'Britain in Bloom' in 2016 and 2018.
 In 2017 the village was a category winner of 'Communities in Bloom' receiving the award in Canada.
 The same year 'Castlecaulfield Horticultural Society' received the Queens Award for Voluntary Service.
 Castlecaulfield was awarded 'Best Kept Small Village' in 2016 and 2017.